PostHog/posthog.com/contents/blog/story-about-pivots.md

 We pulled pipeline data from Hubspot or Salesforce, then used predictive analytics to work out how this curve looked based on historic data, then applied it to the current pipeline.
 Once a deal dropped below a certain threshold, we'd recommend you swap out that target company and pull a new one into the pipeline.

-We confused a lot of people with this idea, because we ourselves were confused with whom we were targeting.
+We confused a lot of people with this idea, because we were confused with whom we were targeting.

 We got 15 sales leaders to agree to trying this out, sent them a link, then waited...